 Buying real estate for the first time can be intimidating.
 I can help.
-E-mail me at robert@providentrealtygroup.com to get some free information.
+Call me at 9259999531 and I'll give you more information.

 What is Escrow?